cyclejs-community/component-combinators/documentation/Switch.md

 It specifies a match between a value of a switch source and a component to be switched on.
 The match is specified by the property `when` in settings.
 Equality between two values can also be evaluated via a custom function passed in the `eqFn` property in settings.

-Every case component  will receive when executed the property `matched` as part of its settings.
+Every case component  will receive when executed the property `switchedOn` as part of its settings.
 That property will be the incoming value of the switch source triggering the case component.

-This means that case component functions will be executed for each matching incoming value.
+All `Case` component functions are executed for each incoming value.
+This means that case component functions will be activated for each matching incoming value.

 ### Types
 -  `CaseComponent :: Component`